Simply LaKita

 Ingredients needed to make dressing in separate bowls and containers on marble surface.

-• Cornbread - One full batch of Southern Cornbread crumbled.
+• Cornbread - One full batch of homemade Southern cornbread, crumbled (slightly stale works best).

-• Onion & Celery - Classic aromatics that add flavor and texture.
+• Onion & Celery - The classic Southern aromatics that build the flavor base.

-• Chicken Broth - Use homemade or store-bought.
+• Chicken Broth - Use homemade for the best flavor, or a good-quality store-bought.

-• Cream of Chicken Soup - Adds creaminess and moisture.
+• Cream of Chicken Soup - Adds creaminess and moisture, this is the secret ingredient,

 See the full recipe card below with exact measurements and instructions.